keajs/kea-docs/docs/concepts.md

 }
 ```

-In the code above, you call `addToCounter` with one argument, `1000`.
+In the code above, clicking the button calls `addToCounter` with one argument, `1000`.

 The action then converts it to a `payload` of `{ amount: 1000 }`.
 This payload will later be used in
 reducers, listeners and other friendly plugins.